flashkiss/Command-Pack-All/README.md

-# Command Pack All
+# FK Installer

-Command-Pack-All is a All in one packages here.
+FK Installer is a All in one packages here.
 Auto Install Your need Command, Its Save Your Time

 ## Installation